Tiauna Jackson debuts Jacksmacked, a streamer with a focus on Nollywood | Latest Nigeria News Today

 Getting into Nollywood and signing Bolanle Ninalowo

-I’m super excited, Nino is so awesome and he’s phenomenal.
+Tiauna Jackson says she is super excited, Nino is so awesome and he’s phenomenal.
 A friend of his introduced us and we started working together here in the United States I believe within the last three months or so.
 I am looking for clients of Nino’s caliber.
 I have had a few people reach out that are international actors, but they don’t have their visas.
 If you don’t have those things in place, then I can’t help you in the United States.
 What I’m hoping to figure out is how we can help locally in Nigeria and South Africa, but I haven’t figured out how we can make that a reality yet.

 I think the international recognition that Nollywood is getting is amazing and it’s long overdue.
 My concerns, from looking on the outside in, are the appropriate protections for those filmmakers’ intellectual property and also the money when you’re dealing with multi-billion dollar companies that are coming in.
 I’m speaking with your filmmakers and finding out that they are only making what turns into about maybe $5,000, that’s concerning.
 I think ultimately creators really do need to take the time to become more knowledgeable of the business aspect of this and how this works and what is what we call industry standard